 Up to 42% of AA patients have a family history of the condition .
 People with Down’s syndrome are also more likely to develop AA, further establishing a genetic link .
 Alopecia areata has been linked to a mutation on chromosome 21, which most people with Down’s syndrome have 3 copies of, rather than 2 .
 So this may explain the higher risk of developing AA for those with Down’s syndrome.

-Other conditions that have been linked to increased risk of alopecia areata are asthma, hayfever, atopic dermatitis, allergies, and eczema.
+Other conditions that have been linked to increased risk of alopecia areata are asthma, hayfever, atopic dermatitis, allergies, eczema, and other autoimmune diseases .
 Taking Nivolumab, a drug used to treat certain types of cancer, may also increase the risk .

 There’s no set timeframe for alopecia areata symptoms.
 In mild cases, the condition will clear up by itself within a few months to a year.
 In more severe cases, hair loss can last for months or even years.
 Sometimes, hair loss may worsen, leading to larger bald patches across the head, as well as alopecia totalis or alopecia universalis.